alescu/QuilomboProject/README.md

     5. A horse object with its own characteristics.
     6. A collection of horses to avoid generating the same name.
     7. A detail about how many times this horse has won.

+    Work in dev branch: use "git checkout dev";

 You will always need to create a working branch.